pedromamede/compendium/README.md

   - Adding the already use url's shorteners in more performatic data structure (eg some tree)

 ## Algorithm used for generating the URL short code
-  - Given a integer we should find it's mapping/combination for an array of N letters (eg ["a", "b", "c"] )
+  - Given an integer we should find it's shortest mapping/combination for an array of N letters (eg ["a", "b", "c"] )
   - The interaction wil get the last letter (on the most right position), using the rest(mod %) of the division between the current integer and the array length
   - It will then pass on the division between the integer and the array's length as the new integer
   - When the integer reaches the size of the array length or less, we've found the last position of our array (the first combination letter, at the most left)